 If you’re looking to honeymoon in the Maldives or Bora Bora, you’ll no doubt have considered staying at the many glamorous properties such as the Conrad Maldives, Conrad Bora Bora Nui, or the Waldorf Astoria Maldives Ithaafushi.

-Hilton Honors doesn’t publish an award chart, but most of their top-tier properties go for at most 95,000 points per night for a standard room – with the exception of the Waldorf Astoria hotels in the Maldives or Los Cabos, which can go for up to 120,000–150,000 points per night on peak dates.
+Hilton Honors doesn’t publish an award chart, but most of their top-tier properties go for at most 120,000 points per night for a standard room – with the exception of the Waldorf Astoria hotels in the Maldives or Los Cabos, which can go for up to 150,000 points per night.

-Compared to the cash rates of US$2,000+ per night (plus taxes) at these properties, redeeming points is obviously a screaming deal.
+Compared to the cash rates of US$2,000+ per night (plus taxes) at these properties, redeeming points is obviously a great deal.

-At places like this, you’d also likely want to squeeze maximum value out of your points by taking advantage of the Fifth Night Free benefit, which would bring the effective price down to 76,000 points per night for most of Hilton’s top hotels (or 96,000–120,000 points per night at the Waldorf Astoria Maldives).
+At places like this, you’d also likely want to squeeze maximum value out of your points by taking advantage of the Fifth Night Free benefit, which would bring the effective price down to 96,000 points per night for most of Hilton’s top hotels (or 120,000 points per night at the top-tier Waldorf Astorias).

-And if you were to buy these points under the current 100% bonus promotion, that’d be equivalent to paying US$380 per night at the Conrads (or US$480–600 per night at the Waldorf), which is akin to getting 80% off the retail price!
+And if you were to buy these points under the current 100% bonus promotion, that’d be equivalent to paying US$480 per night at the Conrads (or US$600–600 per night at the Waldorf), which is akin to getting 80% off the retail price.

 If a standard room isn’t available, then the Hilton Honors website will give you the option of redeeming a crazy-high number of points for a premium room or suite, and those are usually never a great deal.